Kongduino/STM32_MicroPython/README.md

 * `calculate_crc_table.c`: In the `crc.c` file, there's a function to compute the CRC table.
 I printed it out and initialize it at compile time, to save space, and improve speed.
 * `ziphex.sh`: a bash script to zip the .hex builds, before pushing to GitHub.

+## TODO

+I plan to add a lightweight LoRa library for sx1276.
+No plans for LoRaWAN, or sx1262 for now.
+We'll see...